CodeTestGroup/ClearMetrics/README.md

 - **Custom Dashboards:** Create and customize dashboards to monitor your KPIs.
 - **Visual Reports:** Generate easy-to-understand visual reports.
 - **Data Integration:** Connect with popular data sources seamlessly.
+- **Web Based Contolls** Connect to your controll panel to veiw your tracked analytics.
 ## Project roadmap
 - **Version 1.0** First version of ClearMetrics